-Interim Report - EFIS (Previously known as Revised Estimates)
+Interim Report - EFIS

-In the Interim Report submission, First Nations and TPAs provide in-year actuals up to September 30, 2015.
-In addition, First Nations and TPAs provide a projection of expenditures and service data to March 31, 2016.
+In the Interim Report submission, First Nations and TPAs provide in-year actuals up to September 30, 2016.
+In addition, First Nations and TPAs provide a projection of expenditures and service data to March 31, 2017.
 The Interim Report submission is due by November 30, 2016.

-Financial Statements-EFIS
+Financial Statements- EFIS

 The Financial Statements submission measures the First Nation's and TPA's actual performance against their estimated service data for the year.
 The Financial Statements submission is also a reconciliation of the First Nation's or TPA's funding allocation against actual expenditures once the year-end results are reported.
-It is due approximately four months following the March 31 year-end date (July 29, 2016) and must include the following elements:
+It is due approximately four months following the March 31 year-end date (July 28, 2017) and must include the following elements:

-- 1. Audited Financial Statements of the First Nation or TPA that covers all programs provided by the First Nation or TPA, including child care; - A post audit management letter issued by the external auditors.
+- 1. Audited Financial Statements of the First Nation or TPA that covers all programs provided by the First Nation or TPA, including child care; - 2.
+A post audit management letter issued by the external auditors.
 If such a letter is not available, confirmation in writing for the rationale as to why it is not available; - 3.
 A schedule of child care and family support program revenues and expenses funded by the Ministry of Education.
-This information may be provided through the following formats: - included as a note to the audited Financial Statements (part of # 1 above); - included as a schedule to the audited Financial Statements (part of # 1 above); or - included as part of a separate audit or review engagement report3. - 4.
-An active EFIS submission.
+This information may be provided through the following formats: - included as a note to the audited Financial Statements (part of # 1 above); - included as a schedule to the audited Financial Statements (part of # 1 above); orincluded as part of a separate audit or review engagement report3.